What is the best way of managing your research project? Nicola once asked me a great question about managing research projects.

 It’s also a bit messy, and in fact none of this is neat and tidy.
-Sorry about that.
+Sorry about that too.
 There are multiple steps, and they don’t always happen in the same order.
 There will be tangents and dead ends.
 Sometimes you’ll be racing ahead, and sometimes you think you’ll never reach the finish line.
 That’s all normal.
 Really bloody annoying, but normal.
 It’s important to learn to cope with that early on, especially if you’re the kind of person who likes neat and tidy.
 But hopefully this point also illustrates that there’s no one ‘right’ path here.
 And if it was a path, it wouldn’t be a straight one.

 Another method I use is to subscribe to a couple of key journals and sign up to receiving the contents lists (electronically, e.g. via email alert) for a few others.
-Others use tools such as Google Alerts to look for information online.
+Others use much newer tools to look for information online.
 If you’re not sure what’s available in your country or language, ask a librarian.

 You might need to play around with this as different tools and techniques suit different people and projects.
-I don’t use personally use Google Alerts because I don’t love Google and I end up with too much stuff that isn’t relevant.
-I would rather miss a few good blog posts than spend ages sifting through loads of poor quality ones.
 My focus is journals and professional information, and I change the lists of what I am watching quite frequently as journals and information services improve or deteriorate over time and with new editors or management.
 I do think that less can sometimes be more here.
 If something isn’t serving you, don’t be afraid to delete, unsubscribe or bin it.
 It might well have been innovative and brilliant ten years ago, but if it isn’t meeting your information needs now and has just become useless ‘noise’, then don’t waste your time/money.
 Same with people and organisations.
 If they’re no longer regularly posting stuff that interests you, unsubscribe.
 Otherwise, it’s just noise.
 If they get interesting again, you can sign back up again.
 Don’t allow FOMO to lead you to overwhelm yourself.

 It’s also important not to be watching too much, especially online.
 While I do keep an eye on a few social media feeds of people who have similar interests to me, I keep that to a minimum.
 It’s amazing how much time you can lose doing this.
 Far better IMHO to pop into the library or onto an online database for an hour a month.
 You can do an updated literature search on each key area to check for new literature.
 That’s much better than spending hours scouring the bottom of the metaphorical sea bed for the one tiny fish that might be hiding among all the cat videos…